jamesu/glgif/README.markdown

 ## Sounds great, how do i use it?

 At the core, glgif merely uploads frames from a gif animation to an OpenGLES texture.
-So all you need to do is the following:
+So the first thing you need to do is be sure to link the OpenGLES and QuartzCore frameworks to your app.
+Then, add the glgif files to your project (including the lungif subdirectory).
+After that, all you need to do is the following:

     // Load the gif
     FILE *fp = fopen("test.gif", "r");